r0sa-bio-digital/content-publishing-ecosystem/README.md

 * Transfere all useful data/functionality from [https://knyte-space.herokuapp.com/](https://knyte-space.herokuapp.com/) to [https://c0ntent.herokuapp.com/](https://c0ntent.herokuapp.com/).
 	* Review and move
 	* Close knyte-space branch to have a single origin of truth
+* Implement full functional prototype of the system ready for demos for wide audience
+* Engage enough users to the ecosystem to make it profittable
+* Formalise complete specification of content publishing ecosystem
+	* Research blockchain, crypto currency, NFT and other web3 techs for migration service from web2 to web3